armory/docs/content/en/docs/installation/guide/install-on-gke-operator.md

 kubectl config set-context $CONTEXT --user ${CONTEXT}-token-user
 ```

-## Create GCS bucket
+## Create a GCS bucket

-Use the Cloud Console to do create your bucket.
+Use the Cloud Console to create your bucket.
 If you're going to put secrets in the bucket, make sure to create a secrets directory in the bucket.
 Also, ensure the bucket is accessible from the service account you created.

 {{% include "armory-operator/kustomize-patches.md" %}}